mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 o1.SwapItems( :AtPositions = 1, :And = 3 )
 ```

-Both methods achieve the same result, allowing developers to choose the most intuitive expression.
-However, this flexibility isn't just a decorative feature—it's a solution for semantic precision, where the meaning can change depending on the intent:
+Both methods achieve the same result, allowing us to choose the most intuitive expression.
+However, this flexibility isn't just a decorative feature—it's a solution for *semantic precision*, where the meaning can change depending on the intent:

-- If the reader lacks context about the data and how it's stored (i.e., they don't know it's a list), using `SwapItems(1, 3)` is preferable, as the word *item* implies the container is a *list*.
+- If we ara talking to someone who lacks context about the data and how it's stored (i.e., they don't know it's a list), using `SwapItems(1, 3)` is preferable, as the word *item* implies the container is a *list*.

-- However, since the items are characters, you might want to communicate your specific intent more clearly by using `SwapChars(1, 3)` instead.
+- However, since the items are *characters*, we might want to communicate our specific intent more clearly by using `SwapChars(1, 3)` instead.

-- If the reader is already aware of the context, all of this might be unnecessary, and a concise `Swap()` would be the best choice.
+- Alternatively, if the reader of the code has the necessary context, a concise Swap() would be the most straightforward choice.

 Similarly, function alternative names offer flexibility: